kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

     ...
     floatingIP: <Floating IP address>
 ```

+Note: A floating IP can only be added if `OpenStackCluster.Spec.DisableExternalNetwork` is not set or set to `false`.

 If `managedSecurityGroups` is set to a non-nil value (e.g. `{}`), security group rule opening 22/tcp is added to security groups for bastion, controller, and worker nodes respectively.
 Otherwise, you have to add `securityGroups` to the `bastion` in `OpenStackCluster` spec and `OpenStackMachineTemplate` spec template respectively.